AMazzarella96/Object-Store/README.md

 Server-side interface in which a struct info has been defined for the purpose of reporting the status of the system and related functions for updating parameters and printing the report.
 It consists of. of the following parameters:
-- users: indicates the number of online users;
+  - *users*: indicates the number of online users;
-- objcount: indicates the total number of files in the system;
+  - *objcount*: indicates the total number of files in the system;
-- totsize: indicates the total size of files present in the system.
+  - *totsize*: indicates the total size of files present in the system.
 Since these are functions called by the different threads, a mutex was declared for access in mutual exclusion to the struct, except for addusr() and printrep() which are called only by the main thread of the server.